davidayalas/aws-s3-select-lambda/README.md

 # Context

-* To find the simplest way to publish dynamic microservices
+* To find the simplest way to publish dynamic microservices (only READ)
-* In our production uses, we use an API Gateway Custom Authorizer that includes in the request the user querying, then one filter in the SQL is the user id.
+* In our production use cases, we use an API Gateway Custom Authorizer that includes in the request the user querying the service.
+Then, one filter in the SQL is the user id.
 * AWS S3 Select info: https://docs.aws.amazon.com/AmazonS3/latest/dev/selecting-content-from-objects.html

 # Requirements to deploy this demo